isabella232/advertising-cloud.en/help/dsp/inventory/roku-inventory.md

 >
 >Roku inventory isn't available in open marketplaces and exchanges.

-* For your private deals, you'll [set up information about the deal IDs in DSP](/help/dsp/inventory/deal-id-create.md) and then target “Roku Network – Audience” and “The Roku Channel – Audience” within Roku placements.<!-- Or do you target the deal ID??
+* For your private deals, you'll [set up information about the deal IDs in [!DNL DSP]](/help/dsp/inventory/deal-id-create.md) and then target “Roku Network – Audience” and “The Roku Channel – Audience” within Roku placements.<!-- Or do you target the deal ID??
 I see those strings for Roku On Demand inventory.
 Clarify if all Roku private deals will show up as one or the other of these in Roku Private inventory in Roku placement settings. -->

 * You can [subscribe to the following Roku inventory within the On Demand Gallery](/help/dsp/inventory/on-demand-inventory-subscribe.md), and then target any of the approved deals within Roku placements: